Nazeeh Johnson

-Nazeeh Johnson (born July 17, 1998) is an American football safety for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Marshall and was drafted by the Chiefs in the seventh round of the 2022 NFL Draft.
+Nazeeh Johnson (born July 17, 1998) is an American professional football cornerback for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Marshall Thundering Herd and was selected by the Chiefs in the seventh round of the 2022 NFL draft.

 College career

 Johnson was unranked as a recruit by 247Sports.com coming out of high school.
 Johnson majored in Communications and walked on to the Marshall football team.

 He started four seasons for the Herd, totaling 302 tackles, six tackles for loss, one sack, seven interceptions, 19 passes defended and a defensive touchdown.

 Professional career

-Johnson was drafted by the Kansas City Chiefs with the 259th pick in the seventh round of the 2022 NFL Draft.
+Johnson was drafted by the Kansas City Chiefs with the 259th pick in the seventh round of the 2022 NFL draft.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
-He was promoted to the active roster on September 28, 2022.
+Johnson was promoted to the active roster on September 28.
 Johnson won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles.

+During training camp, Johnson suffered a torn ACL and was placed on season-ending injured reserve on July 30, 2023.
+Without Johnson, the Chiefs won Super Bowl LVIII against the San Francisco 49ers giving Johnson his second straight Super Bowl ring.

+Johnson re-signed with the Chiefs on March 11, 2024.
+In the 2024 season, he had one sack, 56 tackles, and three passes defended.